fayjusss/php-mvc-hello-world/README.md

-This a exercise for Mobile Internet Programming course in OAMK.
+This is a exercise for Mobile Internet Programming course in OAMK.
 It's a simple hello world web application implemented using MVC architecture in flat PHP.
 I followed https://r.je/mvc-in-php.html this blog post in order to make it.
 You can find more details about the functionality, design and how it was coded in the post.

 ## How to Run This
 1. Download the project